marcelinomalmeidan/image_filters/README.md

 ROS package for smoothing background/foreground in images

 # Instructions
 Simple to use.
-Just check the launch file for an example.
+Just check the launch files for examples.